1991mirec/kiwi/README.md

 with the same date as was done already it will return response from the cache.
 Expiration is set for one day.
 LRU is applied as well in here for 200 mb.

+If for some reason we are not able to connect to redis the server will still run and all the requests will be done straight to the main API and nothing will be cached nor cache will be used.

 I have implemented apidocs as well running on /api/doc/ endpoint.